Mimi-ctrl/Cyber-Security-Base-Project-I/README.md

 4. Open a browser and go to `localhost:8000` to access the website.

 ## List of the used flaws
 !
-There is a fix for all of these in the code !
+There is a fix for all of these in the code.
+Flaws can be found in the files **settings.py** and **views.py** !

 #### 1. A05:2021-Security Misconfiguration

 https://owasp.org/Top10/A05_2021-Security_Misconfiguration/

+Security Misconfiguration refers to scenarios where the application's security settings are improperly configured.

-In Django, you can configure that error messages are not exposed to users in production.
-This is done using a configuration file(settings.py).
+In Django, error messages might unintentionally be exposed to users in the production environment if error handling is misconfigured in the **settings.py** file.
+This can reveal critical details such as file paths, or sensitive system information.

-Fix: Set the DEBUG variable to False in production.
-This prevents stack traces from being displayed and prevents the details of errors from being exposed.
+Fix: Set the DEBUG variable to False in the production environment.
+This ensures that detailed error messages are not displayed to end users

-Incorrect error handling can reveal too much information to the user, such as SQL requests, file paths, or other confidential information.
+Incorrect error handling can expose application internals, such as SQL queries or API keys.

-Fix: This can be fixed by handling errors correctly.
-In the code, replacing **empty_page_view** in the **views.py** file with the commented code in the try exception section will not reveal the error to the user.
+Fix: Handle errors gracefully by logging them securely without leaking details to users.

 #### 2. A07:2021-Identification and Authentication Failures

 https://owasp.org/Top10/A07_2021-Identification_and_Authentication_Failures/

-Authentication failures may occur if the application allows weak passwords (Password1 etc.) or displays the session ID in the URL.
+Identification and Authentication Failures addresses vulnerabilities in the identification or authentication mechanisms of an application.

+Allowing weak passwords, such as **Password1** compromises user security.
+Including the session ID in the URL can expose it to attackers via browser history or URL sharing.

 Fix: When creating a user, check the password to see if it meets the criteria for a good password.
-Do not use the session ID in the URL.
+Avoid including sensitive information, such as session IDs, in URLs.

 #### 3. A09:2021-Security Logging and Monitoring Failures

 https://owasp.org/Top10/A09_2021-Security_Logging_and_Monitoring_Failures/

+Security Logging and Monitoring Failures highlights insufficient logging and monitoring practices.

-By saving log data only to a local file.
+Saving log data only to a local file makes it harder to monitor events effectively.
+Additionally, sensitive logs could be lost or inaccessible in case of a server failure.

-Fix: Remove the LOGGING definition from **settings.py**.
-This will prevent log data from being saved only to a local file.
+Fix: Avoid saving logs exclusively to local files by removing or modifying the LOGGING configuration in **settings.py**.

 #### 4. A03:2021-Injection

 https://owasp.org/Top10/A03_2021-Injection/

-Raw SQL query was used without parameterization, which exposes to SQL injection.
+Injection encompasses vulnerabilities where untrusted input is executed as part of command or query, such as SQL injection.

+Using raw SQL queries without parameterization in Django exposes application to SQL injection attacks, where attacker can manipulate query to gain unauthorized access to the database.

 Fix: Use parameterized queries or Django ORM, which prevents SQL injection and improves code security.